internet protocol administrator

 Here’s what happens when a computer uses IP to send data:

 • Then, the computer identifies the data’s intended destination.
 This is where IP addresses come in.
-The computer sets its own IP address as the data’s source.
+The computer sets its IP address as the data’s source.
 It also chooses the data’s destination using the receiving computer’s IP address.
 The computer adds all this info to the IP packet.

 • Finally, the computer sends the data.
 Data can reach its destination no matter how many routers it has to pass through first.
 Information included in the identification tags of each IP packet helps keep the data on track.